MingSun-Tse/Collaborative-Distillation/README.md

 **Step 1: Prepare dataset**

-Download the MS-COCO 2014 training set and place it at ``.
+Download the [MS-COCO 2014 training set](http://cocodataset.org/#download) and unzip it at path `data/COCO/train2014`.

+**Step 2: Prepare models**
+- For training the SE (i.e., small encoder), we need the original decoder (a.k.a. big decoder or BD).
+We trained our own BD following the WCT paper.
+You can download them from [this google drive](https://drive.google.com/drive/folders/1qo2dv9bKJxS8xiThzp-PFe7ClHWS3Lhx?usp=sharing) and put them at path `trained_models/our_BD`.

-**Step 2: Train the compressed encoders**
+**Step 3: Train the compressed encoders**

 Under the root folder, run
 ```
-CUDA_VISIBLE_DEVICES=0 python train.py --stage 5 --speedup 16x --mode --se --project_name wct_se_stage5
+CUDA_VISIBLE_DEVICES=0 python train_small_encoder.py --mode wct --stage 5 --pretrained_init -p wct_se_stage5
 CUDA_VISIBLE_DEVICES=0 python train.py --stage 4 --speedup 16x --mode --se --project_name wct_se_stage4
 CUDA_VISIBLE_DEVICES=0 python train.py --stage 3 --speedup 16x --mode --se --project_name wct_se_stage3
 CUDA_VISIBLE_DEVICES=0 python train.py --stage 2 --speedup 16x --mode --se --project_name wct_se_stage2
 CUDA_VISIBLE_DEVICES=0 python train.py --stage 1 --speedup 16x --mode --se --project_name wct_se_stage1
 # Note:
 ```
 - `--debug` is for printing the log to screen.
-You can remove it, then the log will be saved in the `Experiments` folder.
+You can remove it, then the log will be saved in a new-built project folder under `Experiments`.
-- `--base` is to specify the base models we use for weight initialization to accelerate training, which are obtained by pruning the filters of the least L1-norms (see also [2017-ICLR-Filter Pruning](https://openreview.net/pdf?id=rJqFGTslg))
+- `--base` is to specify the base models we employ for weight initialization to accelerate training, which are obtained by pruning the filters of the least L1-norms (see also [2017-ICLR-Filter Pruning](https://openreview.net/pdf?id=rJqFGTslg))

-**Step 3: Train the corresponding decoders**
+**Step 4: Train the corresponding decoders**

 ```
 CUDA_VISIBLE_DEVICES=0 python train.py --stage 5 --speedup 16x --mode --se